-Students must cooperate in maintaining reasonable orderliness in the school and in the classroom, take reasonable care of books and other instructional materials, and encourage a climate where learning is valued.
-Most particularly, students must refrain from engaging in conduct that violates the provisions of this Code of Conduct.
+Students must cooperate in maintaining reasonable orderliness in the school and the classroom, take reasonable care of books and other instructional materials, and encourage a climate where learning is valued.
+Most particularly, students must refrain from engaging in conduct that violates the provisions of the Code of Conduct.

-In accordance with the Board's authority under law, a student violating any of the prohibited acts listed below will be deemed guilty of a gross misdemeanor and will be disciplined.
-Additionally, a student who engages in a prohibited act, which violates the law, may be referred to the appropriate police authority.
+In accordance with the Board's authority under law, a student violating any of the prohibited acts listed in the Code of Conduct will be deemed guilty of a gross misdemeanor and will be disciplined.
+Additionally, a student who engages in a prohibited act that violates the law may be referred to the appropriate police authority.